18F/handbook/docs/100-security/yubikey/README.md

 Download and install the [YubiKey Personalization Tool](https://itunes.apple.com/us/app/yubikey-personalization-tool/id638161122?mt=12) from the Mac App Store at [https://itunes.apple.com/us/app/yubikey-personalization-tool](https://itunes.apple.com/us/app/yubikey-personalization-tool/id638161122?mt=12)

+Please Note the YubiKey Personalization Tool is only available in USA App Store.
+[To download the package visit] (https://www.yubico.com/products/services-software/download/yubikey-personalization-tools/)

 ### Personalize your YubiKey

 This allows you to use your YubiKey with Google TFA (new fangled U2F), as well as LastPass (which uses the OTP application).